-1.2 Computational Tasks and Models
+Computational Tasks and Models

-But, you may say, we asked you to speak about women and fiction - what, has that got to do with a room of one's own?
-I will try to explain.

-Virginia Woolf, A room of one's own

-This section provides the necessary preliminaries for the rest of the book; that is, we discuss the notion of a computational task and present computational models (for describing methods) for solving such tasks.
-We start by introducing the general framework for our discussion of computational tasks (or problems): this framework refers to the representation of instances (as binary sequences) and focuses on two types of tasks (i.e., searching for solutions and making decisions).
-In order to facilitate a study of methods for solving such tasks, the latter are defined with respect to infinitely many possible instances (each being a finite object).
+This chapter provides the necessary preliminaries for the rest of the book; that is, we discuss the notion of a computational task and present computational models for describing methods for solving such tasks.

+We start by introducing the general framework for our discussion of computational tasks (or problems).
+This framework refers to the representation of instances as binary sequences (see Section 1.1) and focuses on two types of tasks: searching for solutions and making decisions (see Section 1.2).

 Once computational tasks are defined, we turn to methods for solving such tasks, which are described in terms of some model of computation.
-The description of such models is the main contents of this section.
-Specifically, we consider two types of models of computation: uniform models and non-uniform models.
+The description of such models is the main contents of this chapter.
+Specifically, we consider two types of models of computation: uniform models and non-uniform models (see Sections 1.3 and 1.4, respectively).
 The uniform models correspond to the intuitive notion of an algorithm, and will provide the stage for the rest of the book (which focuses on efficient algorithms).
-In contrast, non-uniform models (e.g., Boolean circuits) facilitate a closer look at the way a computation progresses, and will be used only sporadically in this book.
+In contrast, non-uniform models (e.g., Boolean circuits) facilitate a closer look at the way a computation progresses, and will be only used sporadically in this book.